10 ways to revolutionise your employee induction training

 - Value and respect – If a proper induction is given, as opposed to a lackluster attempt, the latest recruits will feel like a proper welcome has been given, evoking a feeling of comfort.

 - Grounds for communication – Letting everyone know who is who in the company, putting faces to names and establishing that first point of contact lays the groundwork for how best the employee should communicate, instilling a level of certainty for where they sit within their teams and leaders.

 Despite its bad rep, induction training is still very necessary.
 Although it can be seen as outdated, there are ways to give it a modern day rejig so it is made more engaging and effective.

-So, here are 10 ways to revolutionise induction training:
+10 ways to revolutionise induction training:

 Statistics show that employees are more likely to stick around if they’ve been given a good onboarding procedure.
 We all know how important first impressions are and not making a good one could see a higher turnaround and a costly unnecessary expense to your business.

 Who doesn’t love being given a little gift?
 Having a little token on every chair as the new employees walk in on that first morning will instantly excite them, setting the tone for their induction and their time working in the company.

 A notebook with a company pen is a nice touch.
 This could be branded and have the companies ethics to the front as well as a brief history.
 This serves as a useful badge of honour to be carried around for meetings during the first few months and can be a commemorative reminder of how far they’ve come when the notebook is completed.

 2. Go online